 Setting limits can bring healing tears and tantrums

 Stress releasing tears and venting.
 Our child can make the most of our emotional support and it often brings the stress releasing tears that helps them get lots of frustration out of their system.
-It’s often after a big meltdown that children find renewed energy to accept their new challenges.
+It’s often after a big meltdown or tantrum that children find renewed energy to accept their new challenges.
 Listening to and allowing a child’s huge protests and upsets about the new baby for instance can feel heartbreaking, but it’s often after getting it all out that the same child will clearly show increased affection and patience for their baby sibling.